 A dear friend of mine told me, categorically, that philosophy is a neurosis.
 A devastating conclusion.
-To this person I say that you will never rise above the mores of your time if you do not ask the tough questions.
-The unexamined life he chooses to blindly follow results in him being a product of his time and place.
-He is but a mere ball going down an incline plane, letting gravity do the hard work for him.
+To this person I say that one will never rise above the mores of one’s time if he does not ask the tough questions.
+The unexamined life one may choose to blindly follow results in being a product of one’s time and place.
+That person is but a mere ball going down an incline plane, letting gravity do the hard work for him.
 He’ll be like a fish in water, never knowing what water is like, that it is wet, do you see?
-As he chooses not to play the game, he’ll just accept the metaphysics and ethics of his time.
+As this person chooses not to play the game, he’ll just accept the metaphysics and ethics of his time.
 It’s once you start asking about the three fundamental problems in philosophy that you begin to live the examined life.
 The problem of knowledge, which is what is there and how can I know; the problem of conduct, which is how should I live my life; the problem of governance, which is should I govern or be governed, it’s in asking and answering these fundamental questions that we begin to rise above the swelter and welter of our age!
 By tracing the golden thread that runs through history we come to know, in relation, our place and ourselves.
-When one unravels the story of history, that golden thread Theseus himself followed to get out of the labyrinth, given to him by princess Ariadne, we come to see the big picture.
+When one unravels the story of history, that golden thread of reason Theseus himself followed to get out of the labyrinth, given to him by princess Ariadne, we come to see the big picture.
 It is only through hindsight that we can have foresight and become transhistorical.

 Not just one of my friends, but two of my dear friends fasten to this idea that philosophy is a neurosis.
 Both of which are college educated men.
 If they only knew philosophy was the master science!
 There is a reason why there is a philosophy of history, of science, of psychology, of biology, of politics, mathematics, technology, art, and aesthetics.
 It’s far reaching and blankets the universities most cherished curriculum because these subjects teach methods, and data, but they don’t ask the deeper questions that they beg, they go no further.
 The baton of knowledge is always handed back to philosophers in hope that we can think outside the box and go ever further with the data, in interpreting it and knowing it’s limitations, and in hopefully finding new solutions.